williamslab/admix-simu/README.md

 Usage:

-    ./simu-mix.pl [in.dat] [in.snp] [out.phgeno] [POPULATION FILES]
+    ./simu-mix.pl [in.dat] [in.snp] [out_prefix] [POPULATION FILES]

 An example using data for 80 SNPs:

-    ./simu-mix.pl example/AA.dat example/yri.snp AA.phgeno -CEU example/ceu.phgeno -YRI example/yri.phgeno
+    ./simu-mix.pl example/AA.dat example/yri.snp AA -CEU example/ceu.phgeno -YRI example/yri.phgeno

-The above call will create a file called AA.phgeno in the current directory.

-The above script requires that the C++ program 'mixer' is compiled.
+The above call will create files called AA.phgeno and AA.bp in the current directory.
+This call requires that the C++ program 'mixer' is compiled.
 See "Compiling" below.

 Information on each of the command line arguments as well as output files